Controlled proxy category page

 Can GatePilot be used as a dedicated mobile proxy for AI agents?

-Yes, GatePilot can provide a carrier-backed network endpoint, but the product is positioned as dedicated mobile identity infrastructure rather than a generic proxy pool.
+Yes, GatePilot can provide a carrier-backed network endpoint, but the product is positioned as real mobile identity rather than a generic proxy pool.

 Does GatePilot support IP rotation?